Voidokilia beach

-Voidokilia Beach (Παραλία Βοϊδοκοιλιά, /el/) is a popular beach in Messinia in the Mediterranean area.
+Voidokilia Beach (Παραλία Βοϊδοκοιλιά, /el/) is a popular beach in Messinia, southern Greece, on the Ionian Sea.
 In the shape of the Greek letter omega (Ω), its sand forms a semicircular strip of dunes.
 On the land-facing side of the strip of dunes is Gialova Lagoon, an important bird habitat.
 The beach has been named "A Place of Particular Natural Beauty".
 It is part of a Natura 2000 protected area.

 Location

 A hiking route begins from Voidokoilia.
 The climb towards Nestor's Cave begins at the south-west end of the beach, while after the cave the route continues towards Paliokastro.
 Voidokilia is next to Petrohori in Messinia, Greece.
 Though the ruins are not fenced off, the castle ruins are sign-posted as closed and tourists walk through the castle or around the walls at their own risk.

 Gialova's aquatic habitat, being an important stop for a variety of migratory birds, has been declared the southernmost Habitat of National Importance in the Balkans.
 It is considered a protected area hosting 258 species of birds out of which the 79 are included in the "Red Book" (species under threat of extinction).

 Parking for the beach is reached by sand tracks either from the Gialova Lagoon parking area (also used by bird-watchers) or by following the Northside route from Petrochori.
 The beach is considered friendly for naturists and gay tourists.